-These courses are a fantastic opportunity to get to know your fellow students and academics, brush up on your maths and science skills and gain the foundational knowledge you’ll need to progress through your first year’s science studies at Macquarie.
+These courses are a fantastic opportunity to get to know your fellow students and academics, brush up on your maths and science skills and gain the foundational knowledge you will need to progress through your first year’s science studies at Macquarie University.

 Course and program enquiries

 Professor Peter Karuso (Advanced Science)